Ahmed-Nehad/quotes-api/README.md

 # Quotes API

-This project is a backend service for providing quotes through an API, supporting user authentication, subscription plans, and PayPal integration for subscription upgrades.
+A backend service for providing quotes through an API, supporting user authentication, subscription plans, and PayPal integration for subscription upgrades.
 It is built with Node.js, Hono, Prisma, MongoDB, JWT and paypal.

 ## Features